dacvs/aoc2023/README.md

 ### Day 6

-In part 2, some of the numbers involved are fairly large, possibly too large for 64-bit floats.
+In part 2, some of the numbers involved are large, possibly too large for 64-bit floats.
 This worked fine for me: